StatisKit/StatisKit/doc/developer/FAQ/python_style.rst

 .. _section-developer-FAQ-python:

-What is the *Python* style guide ?
+What is the *Python* Style Guide ?
 ==================================

 .. warning::